Fabio Giglietto

 About Me

-Fabio Giglietto, Ph.D., is a distinguished Professor of Internet Studies at the Department of Communication Sciences, Humanities and International Studies at the University of Urbino Carlo Bo.
-With a robust academic foundation, he explores the intricate interplay between social systems, media, and digital technologies.
-His research delves into the theory of information, communication, and society, making significant contributions to understanding how these elements shape contemporary digital landscapes.
+Fabio Giglietto, PhD, is a distinguished Professor of Internet Studies at the Department of Communication Sciences, Humanities and International Studies at the University of Urbino Carlo Bo.
+In his capacity as a professor, he imparts knowledge in Internet Studies and spearheads research that delves into the intricate relationships between social systems, media, and digital technologies.
+His scholarly work primarily focuses on the theory of information, communication, and society, with a keen interest in how these domains intersect.

 Recent Publications